Canine Osteoarthritis

 How is canine osteoarthritis diagnosed?

-Your vet may notice signs of OA in dogs during a routine consultation, or you might have asked your vet specifically about OA or changes in mobility.
+Your vet may notice signs of OA in your dog during a routine consultation, or you might have asked your vet specifically about OA or changes in their mobility.

-When diagnosing OA, your vet will ask you about any changes in your dog’s behaviour and mobility, to understand the history of the condition.
+When diagnosing OA, your vet will ask you about changes in your dog’s behaviour and mobility, to understand what's happening with your pet6.

-They will perform a physical examination on your dog, feeling your dog’s joints and examining their range of movement.
-They will also look at your dog’s gait by walking with your dog, and may also observe them standing up and lying down, to see how they move.4
+They will perform a physical examination, feeling your dog’s joints, and examine their range of movement.
+They will also watch your dog walk, sit down and stand up, to see how they are moving6.

-Sometimes, your vet may ask to do further imaging, e.g. an x-ray, to look for the causes of OA, extent of the condition, and to help form a management plan.4
+Sometimes, your vet may ask to do further imaging, e.g. an X-ray, to look for any visible changes to the joint(s) affected and assess the extent of the condition.
+It can also help to monitor the progression of the disease over time.

 If you’ve noticed a change in your dog’s behaviour or mobility: